 Which is the cheapest alternative to Basecamp?

 The pricing of Basecamp business is locked at $99/ month and offers everything that includes countless projects, all features and unlimited users.
-Other alternatives are cheap or not will depend on how many users you have.
-As all other project management software like Wrike, trello, Hive, tom’s panner, Zoho projects offer per user month plan.
+Other alternatives that will come at a cheap price or not will depend on how many users you have.
+As all other project management software like Wrike, trello, Hive, tom’s panner, Proofhub , Zoho projects offer price on per user month plan.

 When should I check other alternatives of Basecamp?